 HB 35 / SB 106 - Acceptance of Cash Payments by Businesses by Rep. Rudman / Sen. Jones failed this session.
 Both bills died during their respective committee process.
-FAC supported this legislation as part of its 2024 FAC Legislative Action Plan.

 This bill requires any business that operates at permanent or temporary physical premises, or from a vehicle or other mobile space, to accept an offer of payment in cash by a customer physically present.
 Cash is defined as the coin and currency of the United States.
 The bill also prohibits a business from charging a fee or placing a condition on its acceptance of cash and gives rulemaking and enforcement authority to the Department of Agriculture and Consumer Services.
 Violations of the cash acceptance provisions will be subject to civil fines.